Two girlfriends walk into a bar.

 We make self-worth judgments based on outcomes in domains we find important.
 This is why a bad work day is devastating to you, but laughed off by your partner.
 Or a moral failing is easily forgotten by you, but grounds for an existential crisis to your friend.

-Your self-esteem increases and decreases as you succeed or fail in domains on which you have staked your self-worth.
+Your self-esteem increases and decreases as you succeed or fail in domains on which your self-worth is staked.

 A bad outcome in a contingent domain can be paralyzing.
 But a bad outcome in a non-contingent domain may not affect your self-esteem at all.
 I can fail at beer pong all day long and still feel confident as a clam.
 Beer pong fame just ain’t that valuable to me.